 The United States and the Russian Federation, although different in many ways, look fairly similar when it comes to matters of foreign policy.
 Both have intervened in the Middle East, as well as in Ukraine.
 Whether it’s invasions of Iraq, Crimea, or their shared failures in Afghanistan, Americans and Russians have a bad habit of stirring up conflicts to justify their own misguided military actions.
 They all too often result in arming up a group of people they know very little about, only to use them for target practice a few years later.
 Obama’s pledges to take down islamic extremists and defeat authoritarian strongmen look laughable when the uprisings of the Arab Spring and NATO campaigns in the Middle East neither give way to strong democracies, nor pacify leaders like Putin or Assad.
 Putin too comes off as equally hypocritical.
 His most recent UN speech rightfully criticizes the United States for selling arms to dubious militias in the very regions where it claims to be combating islamist fighters, but Putin then utterly fails to point out why violent separatist groups in Eastern Ukraine somehow keep acquiring Russian-made military hardware.

 Power politics have led to bombings, uprisings, and killings that were either created or intensified by American and Russian influences.
 Places that were once stable now are not, and people are logically trying to get out of there.
-Although Europe bears the brunt of the migrants, Europeans are not the key agents in creating conflicts the that increase the amounts of migrants from the Muslim world and Eastern Europe to the West (although the arms industries in Britain and France have done more than their fair share to supply the very countries and military factions that they also claim engage in human rights violations).
-Throw in Proxy wars everywhere from Africa to Yemen and it becomes clear that most migrants aren’t merely seeking a higher pay grade, they’re outright fleeing some of the worst war zones on earth.
+Although Europe bares the brunt of the migrants, Europeans are not the key agents in creating conflicts that increase the number of migrants from the Muslim world and Eastern Europe to the West (although the arms industries in Britain and France have done more than their fair share to supply the very countries and military factions that they also claim engage in human rights violations).
+Throw in Proxy wars everywhere from Africa to Yemen and it becomes clear that most migrants aren’t merely seeking a higher pay grade, they’re fleeing regions where personal safety is hardly a certainty.

-It’s not to say that all military activity from these countries is essentially wrong.
-Still, unilateral behavior on the world stage from both countries, coupled with their unwillingness to clean up their own messes have demonstrated that no migration crisis can be resolved absent changes in their behaviors abroad.
+It’s not to say that all military action from either country is always the wrong choice.
+Still, unilateral behavior on the world stage from both countries when coupled with their unwillingness to clean up their own messes has demonstrated that no migration crisis can be resolved without policy changes from both American and Russia.

 Don’t Forget About the Gulf